New Turkey Party (1961)

-New Turkey Party (Yeni Türkiye Partisi, YTP) was a former Turkish political party.
+New Turkey Party (Yeni Türkiye Partisi, YTP) was a Turkish political party.

 Background

-Democrat Party which was the ruling party of Turkey between 1950 and 1960 was closed by the military rule in 1960.
+The Democrat Party was the ruling party of Turkey between 1950 and 1960; however, it was closed by the military rule in 1960.
 In 1961, a number of new parties were founded to fill the political gap of Democrat Party.
 New Turkey Party was one of them.